 - Persona #2: A retired man who lives in the suburbs and likes to run once a week.

-With this information, you can start to plan your content marketing campaign and determine what types of content will be most effective with your target personas.
+With this information, you can start to plan your content and SEO strategy and determine what types of content will be most effective in terms of converting each of your target personas.

-- Persona #1 might have less time to carry out extensive research given her lifestyle, so might prefer to read blog posts that provide information about why she should choose one brand of running shoes over another.
+- Persona #1 might have less time to carry out extensive research given her lifestyle, so might prefer to read a short blog post that provides information about why she should choose one brand of running shoes over another.

-- Persona #2 might have more time to spare, which means he prefers to read long-form articles that include a little more detail.
+- Persona #2 will likely have more time to spare, which means he would prefer to read long-form articles that include a little more detail.